Xray-App/xray-junit-extensions/README.md

 For the time being, and similar to what happened with legacy JUnit XML reports produces with JUnit 4, parameterized tests (i.e. annotated with `@ParameterizedTest`) will be mapped to similar `<testcase>` elements in the JUnit XML report.
 The same happens with repeated tests (i.e annotated with `@RepeatedTest`).

+This will be reviewed on an upcoming version.

 ## Background